WordPress/gutenberg/docs/how-to-guides/format-api.md

 If you run into errors:

--   Double check that you run `npm run build` first.
+-   Double check that you run `pnpm build` first.
 -   Confirm no syntax errors or issues in build process.
 -   Confirm the JavaScript is loading in the editor.
 -   Check for any console error messages.